API Key Types

 - Grace: ends in <N>h — previous primary, still accepted until

-If a live-mode service suddenly starts emitting auth_invalid_key after a rotation, check the badge on the key that service is configured with.
-"Expired" means you missed the 24-hour window for at least one deploy.
+If a live-mode service suddenly starts failing authentication after a rotation, check the badge on the key that service is configured with.
+"Expired" means you missed the grace window for at least one deploy.

 Expiry behavior